Skip to content

 The Custom Metrics tab can track up to 25 metrics.
 To add custom metrics:

-1. On the Custom Metrics tab, click + Add Custom Metric.
+1. On the Custom Metrics > Summary tab, click + Add Custom Metric.

-2. In the Add Custom Metric dialog box, click Add external metric, click Next, and then configure the metric settings:
+2. In the Add Custom Metric dialog box, click Create new external metric, click Next, and then configure the metric settings:

 Field Description

-Name (Required) A descriptive name for the metric.
+Name A descriptive name for the metric.
 This name appears on the Custom Metric Summary dashboard.

 Description A description of the custom metric; for example, you could describe the purpose, calculation method, and more.

-Default interval Determines the default interval used by the selected Aggregation type.
+Default interval The default interval used by the selected Aggregation type.
 Only HOUR is supported.

-Baseline Determines the value used as a basis for comparison when calculating the x% better or x% worse values.
+Baseline The value used as a basis for comparison when calculating the x% better or x% worse values.

-Aggregation type Determines if the metric is calculated as a Sum, Average, or Gauge.
+Aggregation type If the metric is calculated as a Sum, Average, or Gauge.

-Is Model Specific When enabled, this setting links the metric to the model with the Model Package ID provided in the dataset.
+Is Model Specific When enabled, links the metric to the model with the Model Package ID (Registered Model Version ID) provided in the dataset.
 This setting influences when values are aggregated (or uploaded).
 For example:

 • Model specific (enabled): Model accuracy metrics are model specific, so the values are aggregated completely separately.
 When you replace a model, the chart for your custom accuracy metric onlys show data for the days after the replacement.